dataplat/dbaclone/readme.md

 * Create multiple local copies of a database
 * Make sure there tests are

 ## Prerequisites

 As with every piece of software we need to set some prerequisites to make this module work.

+* Windows 10 (Professional, Enterprise or Education) or Windows Server 2012 R2 (Standard, Enterprise or Datacenter) and up
 * PowerShell 5 or above
 * Hyper-V
 * SQL Server instance meant